ECCC-ASTD-MRD/MIDAS-src/src/README.md

     ├── CTestTestfile.cmake
     └── Makefile
 ```
-As can be seen, every programs got his own directory in `CMakeFiles/` each containing
+As can be seen, every programs got his own directory in `programs/CMakeFiles/` each containing
-various files and in particular a `build.make` file containing the `cmake`-generated
+various files and in particular a `build.make` file containing the main `cmake`-generated
 recipes (not meant to be modified).
 One can see all the prerequisites needed to
 build the absolute binary.
 One can appreciate that no MIDAS module object is
 present as a prerequisite.
 That is because they are archived in a static